BEFORE YOU BUY

 8 HIDDEN COSTS TO CONSIDER

-CHECK WITH YOUR LOCAL BUILDING DEPARTMENT ON THE FOLLOWING:
+CHECK WITH YOUR LOCAL BUILDING DEPARTMENT

 • Property zoning